deeplearning4j/deeplearning4j/customdatasets.md

                      DataSet myData = fetcher.next();

-This returns the dataset for neural network consumption.
-The call to fetch tells the fetcher to get the next n examples from your input source.
+This returns the dataset for consumption by the neural network.
+The fetch call tells the fetcher to get the next n examples from your input source.

-Following that, we can extend something called a [BaseDataFetcher](../doc/org/deeplearning4j/datasets/fetchers/BaseDataFetcher.html) .

-This provides a few baseline methods for converting say: output labels to an output matrix, This also includes baseline methods to think about when fetching data from an input source.

-Below is how to input different kinds of data in to a neural network.
+After that, we can extend something called a [BaseDataFetcher](../doc/org/deeplearning4j/datasets/fetchers/BaseDataFetcher.html).
+This provides a few baseline methods for converting, say, output labels to an output matrix.
+It also includes a few methods to think about when fetching data from an input source.
+Below, we'll explore different kinds of data you can feed into a neural network.

 ### images